laforge49/asynchronous-entities/README.md

 ## Entities

 At its heart, an entity is a data structure which has an unchanging name unique to the context it is embeded in.
-An entity can have one or more ordered sets of child entite.
+An entity can have one or more ordered sets of child entities.

 Operations are applied atomically to an entity and any number of its child entities, recursively.